 Skip to content

-There are SO many venues that host kid-friendly theatre & musical performances throughout DC, Maryland and Virginia.
-From holiday productions to seasonal shows and concerts, this listing will be continuously updated with reviews of current shows that we’ve attended & upcoming performances to check out.
+There are SO many venues that host kids’ theater & musical performances throughout DC, Maryland and Virginia.
+From holiday productions to seasonal shows and concerts, this listing will be continuously updated with reviews of current shows in kids’ theater that we’ve attended & upcoming performances to check out.

-Notes: This listing is not exhaustive; there are many more kid-friendly theatre performances going on in DC, Maryland & Virginia than what’s displayed here.
+Notes: This listing is not exhaustive; there are many more kids’ theatre performances happening in DC, Maryland & Northern Virginia than what’s displayed here.
 I highly encourage you to follow the links to see more performances and shows in your area.
 As we visit venues that are new-to-us, I will update this listing with shows from those venues.

-None of the links displayed are affiliate links.
-I also don’t get paid to do reviews.
-Liv really enjoys the theatre, so we go!
+Affiliate links lead to Fever and are noted.
+I earn a commission from tickets sold.
+I don’t get paid to do reviews.
+Liv really enjoys theatre, so we go!

 Performance Reviews